CLOSE SEARCH

 So, the first practical step is to give yourself some time, often a few months not just weeks.
 This is important because it allows you, as executor to :-

-• Search - the deceased’s property thoroughly and speak with family members and advisors
+Search - where the deceased lived and speak with family members and advisors.

-• Contact Financial Institutions - contact all the banks, building societies, and other financial institutions the deceased might have dealt with and keep records.
+Contact Financial Institutions - contact any banks, building societies, and other financial institutions the deceased might have dealt with and keep records of your enquiries.

 To avoid or minimise the chance of a dispute or allegations being made at a later date, it’s important to seek independent valuations of higher value or unusual assets.
 Remember that as executor, if you do not adopt a thorough, transparent approach, you may find yourself under attack from HMRC and/or beneficiaries.